Quinolone antibiotic: Antibiotic misuse and bacterial resistances

-Because the use of broad-spectrum antibiotics encourages the spread of multidrug-resistant strains and the development of Clostridium difficile infections, treatment guidelines often recommend minimizing the use of fluoroquinolones and other broad-spectrum antibiotics in less severe infections and in those in which risk factors for multidrug resistance are not present.
+Because the use of broad-spectrum antibiotics encourages the spread of multidrug-resistant strains and the development of Clostridioides difficile infections, treatment guidelines often recommend minimizing the use of fluoroquinolones and other broad-spectrum antibiotics in less severe infections and in those in which risk factors for multidrug resistance are not present.
 It has been recommended that fluoroquinolones not be used as a first-line agent for community-acquired pneumonia, instead recommending macrolide or doxycycline as first-line agents.
 The Drug-Resistant Streptococcus pneumoniae Working Group recommends fluoroquinolones be used for the ambulatory treatment of community-acquired pneumonia only after other antibiotic classes have been tried and failed, or in cases with demonstrated drug-resistant Streptococcus pneumoniae.

 Resistance to quinolones can evolve rapidly, even during a course of treatment.
 Numerous pathogens, including Escherichia coli, commonly exhibit resistance.
 Widespread veterinary usage of quinolones, in particular in Europe, has been implicated.

 Fluoroquinolones had become the class of antibiotics most commonly prescribed to adults in 2002.
 Nearly half (42%) of these prescriptions were for conditions not approved by the U.S. FDA, such as acute bronchitis, otitis media, and acute upper respiratory tract infection, according to a study supported in part by the Agency for Healthcare Research and Quality.
 In addition, they are commonly prescribed for medical conditions, such as acute respiratory illness, that are usually caused by viral infections.

 Three mechanisms of resistance are known.
 Some types of efflux pumps can act to decrease intracellular quinolone concentration.
 In gram-negative bacteria, plasmid-mediated resistance genes produce proteins that can bind to DNA gyrase, protecting it from the action of quinolones.
 Finally, mutations at key sites in DNA gyrase or topoisomerase IV can decrease their binding affinity to quinolones, decreasing the drugs' effectiveness.